WireGuard/wintun/README.md

 - *Adapter*: Adapter handle obtained with WintunOpenAdapter or WintunCreateAdapter.
 - *ForceCloseSessions*: Force close adapter handles that may be in use by other processes.
 Only set this to TRUE with extreme care, as this is resource intensive and may put processes into an undefined or unpredictable state.
 Most users should set this to FALSE.
 - *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

 **Returns**

-If the function succeeds, the return value is nonzero.
-If the function fails, the return value is zero.
-To get extended error information, call GetLastError.

-#### WintunDeletePoolDriver()

-`BOOL WintunDeletePoolDriver (const WCHAR * Pool, BOOL * RebootRequired)`

-Deletes all Wintun adapters in a pool and if there are no more adapters in any other pools, also removes Wintun from the driver store, usually called by uninstallers.

-**Parameters**

-- *Pool*: Name of the adapter pool.
-Zero-terminated string of up to WINTUN\_MAX\_POOL-1 characters.
-- *RebootRequired*: Optional pointer to a boolean flag to be set to TRUE in case SetupAPI suggests a reboot.

-**Returns**